tighten/.github/profile/README.md

 ## Products

-Our open source products primarily focus improving the developer experience:
+Our open-source products primarily focus on improving the developer experience:

 - [Jigsaw](https://jigsaw.tighten.com) - Jigsaw is a framework for rapidly building static sites using the same modern tooling that powers your web applications.